KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 }
 {% endhighlight %}

-Any temporaries and copies dissapear due to copy elision.
+Any temporaries and copies disappear due to copy elision.

 ---------------------------------------